muellerlab/agri-fly/README.md

 Now the code is ready to be compiled.

 # Quick Startup Guide For Single-thread Simulation

+Notice that the single-thread simulation is extremely slow and we recommend to use it only as a tool to check if code installation is successful.
+We recommend to use ROS Simulator as basis for developement.

 * Start Unity Hub, import the argricultral world via selecting the folder 'AIFS_AirSim\Unity\UnityDemo', and then hit the OK button.